bmeck/js-repl-goal/README.md

 Allow repeated running of the same input even if the input would collide with existing bindings on the REPL Environment Record.

-2. Abililty to remove bindings that have permanently been stuck in the TDZ.
+2. Abililty to remove bindings that have permanently been stuck in the Temporal Dead Zone.

 Allow cleaning up of bindings that have become stuck in a TDZ.